Web3bazaar/testnet-contracts/README.md

 >Note: Once this method is called, the smart contract will return a unique `tradeId` value that will be used by the methods below in order to limit the operations to the designtaed parties and assets.

-## executeTrade
+#3# executeTrade

-### 5 - Create a trade in the Bazaar

-Go to the [Bazaar smart contract](https://mumbai.polygonscan.com/address/0x3ca48686212af897019a8e89140e64e8f2cc2f30) and on the `write` tab execute the following methods to complete a full P2P trade

-### 6 - Execute a trade
+The executer needs to execute the trade to complete swap between the assets.
+This operation swap's the assets from the creator to the executer wallet.

 - `executeTrade` method